humburger icon

 There are risks associated with investments in real estate securities, just like any investment.

+Real estate prices in British Columbia, particularly in Metro Vancouver, are high.
+This has driven many people to consider investing in securities that are connected to or secured by real estate.
 Examples of real estate securities include investments in real estate investment trusts (REITs) and mortgage investment corporations (MICs), among others.
 There are risks associated with investments in real estate securities, just as there are with any investment.
+With this in mind, the BC Securities Commission (BCSC) has created a useful acronym to help you find out what’s REAL when it comes to real estate investing:

 • R – Read and understand the disclosure and/or sale documents